 Pisang Goreng (literally means Fried Banana, the correct translation is Banana Fritter) is the most popular snack for tea break in Malaysia.
 This sweet, crispy and golden dessert is made of banana that is battered and then deep fried, and you can find it everywhere in Sabah too, like coffee shops and street stalls.
-Last month I came across another (better) variation of Pisang Goreng, which is called Pisang Goreng Cheese (Banana Fritter with Cheese), in Semporna town.
+Last month I came across another (better) variation of Pisang Goreng, which is called Pisang Goreng Cheese (Banana Fritter with sprinkled cheese on top), in Semporna town.

 Pic: photo of “common” Pisang Goreng

 You can compare the last two photos to see the difference between Pisang Goreng Cheese and “common” Pisang Goreng.
 Pisang Goreng Cheese has shredded cheese on it.